AutoDB/autoDB/README.md

 3. Done.
 Use the objects like any other objects, and they will automatically be persisted on disc when the app closes.
 If you add or remove properties, the underlying database table will be migrated seamlessly.
 Only if you rename values or change their type, will you be required to do some work.

+Open AutoDBExample to see an example project.

 ---

 ## Installation
 1. Download or clone the repository.
 2. Drag the AutoDBFramework.xcodeproj into your project.
 3. In your target settings, under "General" -> "Frameworks, Libraries and embedded content".
 Click the plus button and select AutoDBFramework.framework

+---

+## 🚀🚀 Sponsorships 🚀🚀

+AutoDB is fully funded by [Aggressive Development AB](https://aggressive.se).
+Who are currently using it in the great news reader [Feeds](https://feeds-app.com), please check it out!
+(Its also my job).

+If you require support or need a feature implemented, you can support its development.
+You can also be listed here as an official sponsor.
+Feel free to drop me a line at [autoDB@aggressive.se](mailto:autoDB@aggressive.se) or twitter [@olof_t](https://twitter.com/olof_t)

 ---